-Hanging baskets, containers and flower pouches add a whole new dimension to gardening, helping to utilise all the available space.
 With hanging baskets and flower pouches you can brighten up a sunny wall, or with the right choice of plants, even add colour to those tricky shady areas.
 Why not grow fresh herbs throughout the winter with an indoor basket next to a sunny window!
+For more information check out our hanging basket hub page for easy links to basket planting guides and articles.

 If you have a greenhouse or can provide frost protection for your plants, then you can start planting up baskets, flower pouches and containers in April.
 This will allow the plants to reach full flowering size early in the season.
 If you don't have any means of frost protection then baskets and containers are best planted up in early summer after the risk of frost has passed.
 Alternatively planted hanging baskets and containers can be placed in a sheltered position outdoors during the day and brought under cover at night until the risk of frost has passed.